Quincy/Adams County Enterprise Zone

 Projects involving investment for rehabilitation, expansion or new construction on properties located within the new zone boundary (See ZONE MAP in P&D for greater certainty).
 Improvements must be the size and magnitude requiring a building permit.
 (Residential projects are restricted to the Core Area.)

 An administration fee will be collected for the issuance of sales tax exemption certificates for construction materials.
-Fee shall be equal to .5 percent (1/2%) of the documented cost of building materials for each project up to a maximum of $50,000.
+Fee shall be equal to .5 percent (1/2%) of the documented cost of building materials for each project up to a maximum of $50,000 paid by owner.

 Notice to Contractors/Retailers